psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

-The contraction of length is in the direction of motion (c 🡪).
+The contraction of length is in the direction of motion (c $\rightarrow$).
 Where l<sub>0</sub> is the real/proper length, length measured for an observer and object in the same reference frame

 Where l = contracted length of the object measured from a different reference frame. (shorter than l<sub>0</sub>)